 Unfortunately, boosting the metabolism is only half the work.
 Exercise and healthy eating are still required for Oolong Tea to reach its full potential.

 Reduced Risks of Diabetes

-According to recent statistics, around 25% of the American population are currently prediabetic, with the UK not dramatically far behind.
+According to recent statistics, around 25% of the American population is currently prediabetic.
+Indeed, the UK isn’t far behind.

 Oolong Tea could be the answer.
 It can regulate the amount of blood sugar and insulin in one’s bloodstream at one time.

-In one 2003 study, participants were given Oolong Tea alongside regular hypoglycemic drugs, resulting in the balancing of blood sugar levels and the prevention of sudden drops and spikes.
+In one 2003 study, participants consumed Oolong Tea alongside regular hypoglycemic drugs.
+This resulted in the balancing of blood sugar levels.
+It also prevented sudden drops and spikes.

-Though more research is undoubtedly required before any confirmation can be made, the early results appear promising.
-Drinking Oolong Tea for the reduced risks of Diabetes has shown very encouraging signs but until an adequate amount of research has been conducted we would advise consulting with a medical professional.
+The early results appear promising.
+Drinking Oolong Tea for the reduced risks of Diabetes has shown very encouraging signs.
+But until we know more, we again advise consulting a medical professional.

 Improved Skin Health

 But in addition to eating less sugar and introducing more high-fibre foods to one’s daily routine, people who suffer from skin blemishes should also consider Oolong Tea.

-In a 2001 study, 54% of participants found their skin had improved greatly after six months of drinking Oolong Tea daily.
-So, before spending large sums of money on the latest skin cream, why not first try it for the amazing Oolong Tea benefit for Healthier Better Looking Skin.
+In a 2001 study, 54% of participants found their skin had improved dramatically after six months of drinking Oolong Tea daily.
+So, before spending large sums of money on the latest skin cream, why not first try it for the amazing Oolong Tea benefit for Healthier Better Looking Skin?

-It’s important to note that, like Oolong and the potential of diabetes prevention, further studies are required before confirmation can be made on whether this Tea can truly improve bone strength.
+It’s important to note that, like Oolong and the potential of diabetes prevention, we await further studies before endorsing this Tea for this purpose.
+However, preliminary research has suggested that Oolong can improve bone strength.

-What is certainly known, however, is that Oolong Tea contains remarkably high levels of magnesium and calcium, two constituents capable of aiding bone mineral density.
-In relation to bones, Oolong Tea is also said to protect one’s teeth by combating tooth decay and build-up plaque.
+Oolong Tea contains remarkably high levels of magnesium and calcium.
+These two constituents can aid bone mineral density.
+In relation to bones, Oolong Tea can also protect one’s teeth by combating tooth decay and build-up plaque.